Early Orthodontic Treatment for Kids

 Do early orthodontic appliances make eating or speaking difficult for kids?

 Most children adapt quickly.
-Appliances used in Phase I (expanders, space maintainers, habit appliances) usually have a short adjustment period and rarely interfere with school, sports, or speech long-term.
+Appliances used in Phase I, such as expanders and braces, usually have a short adjustment period and rarely interfere with school, sports, or speech long-term.

 How long does Phase I treatment typically last?

-Although every child is different, Phase I treatment usually lasts 9–15 months.
-Many local families appreciate that early intervention is shorter and more focused than full comprehensive treatment.
+Although every child is different, Phase I treatment usually lasts 10–15 months.
+Many families appreciate that early intervention is shorter and more focused than full comprehensive treatment.

 How do I know if my child’s thumb-sucking is causing orthodontic problems?

-If thumb-sucking persists past age 5, especially in the Hershey-area patient population, we often see changes such as flared front teeth, open bites, or narrow arches.
-These are correctable but easier to manage early.
+If thumb-sucking persists past age 5, we commonly see changes such as flared front teeth, open bites, or narrow arches in our Hershey-area patients.
+These are very treatable, but are often easier to correctable but easier to manage when addressed early.

 Can mouth breathing be a sign that my child needs early orthodontic care?